-Shrimp might be one of our favorite proteins to cook with—it’s relatively inexpensive, hard to screw up (as long as you pay attention), and can be prepared about a million different ways.
+These delicious shrimp recipes highlight the fact that the little crustaceans might just be one of our favorite proteins to cook with—they’re relatively inexpensive (compared to some other shellfish), hard to screw up (as long as you pay attention), and can be prepared about a million different ways.
 Just ask Bubba (from “Forrest Gump”); you can barbecue it, boil it, broil it, bake it, sauté it…

 Since we don’t have all day, we’re cutting to the chase and giving you 11 simple shrimp recipes to kick off your spring and summer dining—outside, whenever possible.
 Wherever you eat them, these shrimp recipes are sure to please.

 Frogmore Shrimp Cleaner, $28 from Sur La Table

 Peel, devein, and butterfly shrimp in one motion with this nifty tool.

 Related Reading: The Best Places to Buy Fresh Seafood Online

 We’re starting you off with the simplest on the list.
 For this recipe, we’re pairing pan fried shrimp with our freshly made Yogurt Avocado dressing.
 The most time consuming part of this recipe?
 Carrying it from the kitchen to your dining room table.
 It’s that simple.
 Get our Shrimp and Greens Salad with Yogurt-Avocado Dressing recipe.